Ask a Librarian

 The Law Library has some audio-visual equipment to use with information sources in alternate formats.
 Two microfiche and microfilm reader/printers are located on south side of the second floor, near the microform cabinets.
 There is also a reader/printer on the first floor behind the reference area.
 Two television/DVD/VCR machines are also found in this section of the first floor.
 Headphones for the VCR's, audiotape cassette players, and computers can be checked out from the Circulation Desk.

-The Reference Electronic classroom, Room D236, has multimedia capabilities.
-The computers in this room have the ability to play DVDs as well as the ability to listen to audio or other multimedia broadcast over the internet.
+The Reference Electronic classroom, Room D236, has some multimedia capabilities.
 For more information on using or reserving this room, please contact Robin Schard (284-6441 or email@example.com).

 "Perhaps the two most valuable and satisfactory products of American civilization are the librarian on the one hand and the cocktail in the other."